Albanese varieties with modulus over a perfect field: Albanese with modulus

 \bLem Let $\morphism: Y \lra X$ be a morphism of varieties over $k$, such that $\morphism\pn{Y}$ intersects $\Supp\pn{\mdl}$ properly.
 Let $\mdl \cut Y$ denote the pull-back of $\mdl$ to $Y$.
 Suppose that $\mdl_{\red}$ and $\pn{\mdl \cut Y}_{\red}$ are normal crossing divisors.
 There is a commutative diagram of homomorphisms with injective rows

 where the vertical arrows are the obvious pull-back maps from $X$ to $Y$. \eLem

 \bPf Straightforward. \ePf

-\subsection{Albanese with Modulus}
+\subsection{Albanese with modulus}

-\subsubsection{Existence and Construction}
+\subsubsection{Existence and construction}

-Let $X$ be a smooth proper variety over $k$, which is an algebraically closed field of arbitrary characteristic, unless stated otherwise.
+Let $X$ be a smooth proper variety over a perfect field $k$.

-\bDef Let $\phe:X\dra G$ be a rational map from $X$ to a smooth connected algebraic group $G$.
+\bDef First assume $k$ is algebraically closed.
+Let $\phe:X\dra G$ be a rational map from $X$ to a smooth connected algebraic group $G$.
 Let $L$ be the affine part of $G$ and $\Upt$ the unipotent part of $L$.
-We define an effective divisor, called the \emph{modulus of $\phe$}
+The \emph{modulus of $\phe$} from \cite[\S~3]{KR2} is the following effective divisor

 where $\pnt$ ranges over all points of codimension 1 in $X$, and $\mdl_{\pnt}$ is the prime divisor associated to $\pnt$.
 For each $\pnt\in X$ of codimension 1, the canonical map $L\lrpn{\sK_{X,\pnt}}/L\lrpn{\sO_{X,\pnt}} \lra G\lrpn{\sK_{X,\pnt}}/G\lrpn{\sO_{X,\pnt}}$ is bijective, cf.\ \ref{sec:indTrafo}.
 Take an element $l_{\pnt} \in L\lrpn{\sK_{X,\pnt}}$ whose image in $G\lrpn{\sK_{X,\pnt}}/G\lrpn{\sO_{X,\pnt}}$ coincides with the class of $\phe \in G\lrpn{\sK_{X,\pnt}}$.
 If $\chr(k) = 0$, let $(u_{\pnt,i})_{1\leq i\leq s}$ be the image of $l_{\pnt}$ in $\Ga(\sK_{X,\pnt})^s$ under $L\to\Upt\cong (\Ga)^s$.
 If $\chr(k) = p > 0$, let $(u_{\pnt,i})_{1\leq i\leq s}$ be the image of $l_{\pnt}$ in $\Witt_r(\sK_{X,\pnt})^s$ under $L \to \Upt \subset \lrpn{\Witt_r}^s$.